labordynamicsinstitute/ldilab-manual/71-External-reproducibility-checks.md

 # External reproducibility checks

+In some cases, reproducibility checks must be conducted externally—particularly when restricted-access data is involved.
+This section outlines how to integrate such reports and ensure they are properly archived in our systems.

+## When External Reproducibility Reports Are Used

+Instances that require the use of restricted-access data for a full reproducibility check can occasionally be sent out for an external report.
+These cases often arise when data cannot be shared with our team.

+For more information, see the [AEA Policy and Protocol on Third-Party Verifications](https://aeadataeditor.github.io/third-party-verification-policy/), which describes who can conduct these external reports and the expected process.

+> 🔒 In all cases where an external reproducibility check is used (e.g., CASCAD or World Bank), the **"external validation" checkbox in JIRA must be checked**.

+## Integrating the External Report

+The external report must be included in the repository.
+It is **not sufficient** to leave it attached to a JIRA ticket or email.

+1. Start with the internal `REPLICATION.md` report.
+2. **Do not delete** any section titles from the internal report.
+3. In relevant sections, add a note such as:

+   > “Please refer to the external report below.”

+4. Review the external report and ensure all **bugs** and **discrepancies** are recorded in the **Summary and Findings** section of the internal report.

+## Writing an External Report

 If you have agreed to provide us with an external reproducibility check, we kindly ask that you follow these instructions.

 ## The manuscript, code, and data are confidential at this stage